Office of the Registrar

 Student records maintained by the university fall into two general categories—directory information and educational records.

 - Directory information is information concerning a student which may be released publicly.
-It includes the following: the student’s name, address, e-mail address, telephone number, date and place of birth, major and minor field of study, class level, enrollment status, participation in officially recognized activities and sports, weight, height and photos of members of athletic teams, photographs, video and electronic images, dates of enrollment, degrees and honors/awards received, date degree earned and name(s) of previous educational institution(s) attended by the student.
+It includes the following: the student’s name, address, e-mail address, telephone number, major and minor field of study, class level, enrollment status, participation in officially recognized activities and sports, weight, height and photos of members of athletic teams, photographs, video and electronic images, dates of enrollment, degrees and honors/awards received, date degree earned and name(s) of previous educational institution(s) attended by the student.

 - Students may request that any or all of their directory information not be made public by completing a form in the Office of the Registrar between the first and tenth day of class in a term (or between the first and tenth day of class in a summer session).
 This request will remain in effect for one year.
 The specified directory information will then be treated the same as educational records information.
 In responses to public inquiries, the university will verify only whether or not an individual is currently enrolled at the university.